firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="23 25-30"}

 All we did was place an `@` symbol before any variable that we want access to in our view template.
 This is a new kind of variable called an *instance variable*.
 This type of variable will survive as long as the instance the object in which its created survives **BENP: last sentence a bit confusing**.
-In this case when someone visits **/paper**, Rails is going to create an instance of the `ApplicationController` class and then run the `play_paper` `method`.
+In this case when someone visits **/paper**, Rails is going to create an instance of the `ApplicationController` class and then run the `play_paper` method.
 So as long as the `ApplicationController` instance is alive (Rails keeps it until the response is sent to the user), the variables produced by `play_paper` will exist.

 When someone visits **/paper**, we now have `@comp_move` and `@outcome` available for our template.
 We just need to make sure those instance variables are also properly referenced in `game_templates/user_paper.html.erb`: